Azure-Samples/communication-services-javascript-quickstarts/calling-web-push-notifications/README.md

 - You will now be at the "Web Configuration" page:
     - For "1.
 Choose Integration". select "Custom Code".
     - For "SITE NAME", it can be anything you want.
-    - For "SITE URL", you must use the <b style='color: red'>exact url origin</b> of where you will be deploying this quickstart application to, for example something like "https://webpushnotificationsquickstart.azurewebsites.net".
+    - For "SITE URL", you must use the exact url origin of where you will be deploying this quickstart application to, for example something like "https://webpushnotificationsquickstart.azurewebsites.net".
 We will show you how to deploy to azure app service later.
 Web push notifications only work in trusted https protocol hence you will have to run this quickstart application in https. <i>For this quickstart we'll refer to "https://webpushnotificationsquickstart.azurewebsites.net" as the origin url where we'll deploy this application to later on.
 Obviously we wouldnt be able to use this URL if someone else in the world is already using it and youll use your own URL that you want to use.</i>
+      > **Note**
+      > You must use the exact url origin of where you will be deploying this quickstart application to
     - Click the "Save" button to create your OneSignal service app.
 ![](./assets/createOneSignalApp3.png)
 <br></br>